lsaristo/CS170-Algorithms/README.md

 Classification Algorithms
 =========================

-Simplified Random Forest and K-Nearest Neighbors classifier algorithms RandomForest.py and KNN.cs respectively and DNA short read greedy reconstructor all written as a homework projects for Computer Science 170 at UC Berkeley.
+Simplified Random Forest and K-Nearest Neighbors classifier algorithms and a DNA short read greedy reconstructor algorithm, all written as a homework projects for Computer Science 170 at UC Berkeley.

 Files: